Southern Boobook

 About the Southern Boobook

 The Southern Boobook belongs to the family Strigidae, within the order Strigiformes.
-These birds typically live typically 10-15 years in the wild, with the oldest recorded individual living up to 20 years..
+These birds typically live 10 years with max recorded at 15 years.

 How to Identify a Southern Boobook